de4a-eu/toop-connector-ng/README.md

 # News and Noteworthy

+2020-06-19: release of `2.0.0-rc2`
+* Fixed a regression in `/user/submit/...` API that they accidentally delivered HTTP in case of success

 2020-06-18: release of `2.0.0-rc1`
 * Integrated the standalone version `tc-jetty` into this repository
 * Fixed the XSD validation for error responses in the context of Schematron validation